obsidian-html/obsidian-html.github.io/v4/md/Configurations/Modes/Create index from tags.md

 ## Example
 You can view an index that is created in this way under [/index_from_tags](/index_from_tags).

-> Fun fact: we co-published this version of the website next to the main website using the [Configuration Options#Html Url Prefix](../../Configurations/Configuration%20Options.md#html-url-prefix) setting!
+> Fun fact: we co-published this version of the website next to the main website using the [Configuration Options](../../Configurations/Configuration%20Options.md#html-url-prefix) setting!

 ## Minimal configuration
 Don't be intimidated by the configuration settings for this feature, in it's minimal form, this would be enough to enable it: